-Exclusively available for educational markets in Canada, this DVD contains the full feature-length film licensed for unlimited classroom and institutional use, and includes a version dubbed in French.
+Exclusively available for educational markets in Canada, this DVD contains the full feature-length film licensed for unlimited classroom and institutional use within a single institution, and includes a version dubbed in French.
 Online interactive educational materials are being created at https://education.indianhorse.ca, and you will receive login access once your order is completed and shipped.

 An adaptation of Richard Wagamese’s award-winning novel, Indian Horse is a survivor’s tale that foregrounds the resilience of the Indigenous Peoples of North America in the face of aggressive assimilation policies and racism.

 In late 1950s Ontario, eight-year old Saul Indian Horse is torn from his Ojibway (Anishnaabe) family and committed to one of Canada’s notorious Catholic Residential Schools.
 In this oppressive environment, Saul is denied the freedom to speak his language or embrace his Indigenous heritage while he witnesses horrendous abuse at the hands of the very people entrusted with his care.
 Despite this, Saul finds salvation in the unlikeliest of places and favourite Canadian pastime — hockey.
 Fascinated by the game, he secretly teaches himself to play, developing a unique and rare skill.
 He seems to see the game in a way no other player can.